 Altaba maintains a 401(k) plan for its full-time employees.
 The 401(k) plan allows employees of Altaba to contribute up to the Internal Revenue Code prescribed maximum amount.
 Employees may elect to contribute from 1 percent to 100 percent of their annual eligible pretax compensation to the 401(k) plan.
 Altaba matches employee contributions 100 percent up to 6 percent of eligible pretax compensation deferred.
 Both employee and employer contributions vest immediately upon contributions.
-For the semi-annual period ended June 30, 2021, Altaba's contributions to the 401(k) plan amounted to approximately \$137 thousand.
+For the six months ended June 30, 2022, Altaba's contributions to the 401(k) plan amounted to approximately \$44 thousand.